Remote Inference

 Bases: CoopFunctionsMixin

-Client for the Expected Parrot API.
+Client for the Expected Parrot API that provides cloud-based functionality for EDSL.

 remote_inference_cost(input: Jobs | Survey, iterations: int = 1) int[source]